Tallinn

 Haapsalu

-Haapsalu is a favorite holiday destination on the west coast of Estonia.
-Hot water in the ocean and mud baths are some of the things that have drawn people to the city for centuries.
-You can see the city’s beautiful railway station also look at the ruins of a bishop’s castle.
+Haapsalu is a favorite holiday destination on the Estonian west coast.
+Warm water in the sea and mud baths are some of the things that for centuries have drawn people to the town, which also has a nice cozy atmosphere in the streets.

 Paldiski